-Drywall joint compound was observed and sampled throughout the subject building.
-The laboratory analytical results of drywall joint compound samples collected from various locations indicate that this material contains between 4% Chrysotile asbestos.
-Since drywall joint compound is a homogeneous material, all areas must be treated as asbestos-containing unless additional testing confirms otherwise This material was observed to be in good condition.
+Drywall joint compounds were observed and previously sampled throughout the subject building.
+The laboratory analytical results of drywall joint compound samples collected from various locations indicate that this material contains 4% Chrysotile asbestos.
+Since drywall joint compound is a homogeneous material, all areas must be treated as asbestos-containing unless additional testing confirms otherwise.
+This material was observed to be in good condition.